isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-`Expects()` can also be used to check a condition in the middle of an algorithm.
+`vprExpects()` can also be used to check a condition in the middle of an algorithm.

 ##### Note